 Founded in: 2015

 HungerBox is a B2B food-tech startup founded by Sandipan Mitra in 2007.
-The startup is a full stack B2B and F&B (Food & Beverage) technology company delivering food solutions for corporate.
-It is currently serving over 100 clients across the country and continue to delight them every day with their services.
+The startup is a full stack B2B and F&B (Food & Beverage) technology venture and delivers food solutions for corporate clients.
+It currently serves over 100 clients across India and continues to delight them every day with their services.

 |Neoplux, Sabre Partners, Kris Gopalakrishnan, LionRock Capital